This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

-What are the symptoms and side effects of ketosis?
+What are the signs and symptoms of ketosis?
 And how do you know when you have reached it?

 The ketogenic diet is gaining momentum as a way to help you shed unwanted weight, improve cognitive function, and even gain or maintain muscle mass.